 The Writing Development Program takes the place of Language classes for students who have a diagnosed learning disability and who are performing significantly below their peers on standardised assessments.
-Students who took part in the Intensive Literacy Program in Year 7 continue in Year 8 in the Writing Development Program.
-The focus of the program is on the development of foundational writing skills, specifically targeting vocabulary, sentence construction and self-editing skills, that will support students' learning in other curriculum areas.
-The program also aims to develop students' abilities to work independently to produce written text.
-As part of the program, students read and explore a range a short and extended print and non-print texts to be used as stimulus for their own writing.
+Students who took part in the Intensive Reading Program in Year 7 continue in Year 8 in the Writing Development Program.
+The focus of the program is on the development of foundational writing skills, specifically targeting vocabulary, sentence and paragraph structure, punctuation and self-editing, that will support students' learning in other curriculum areas.
+As part of the program, students also read and explore a range a short and extended print and non-print texts to be used as stimulus for their own writing.

 Contact

-Ms Melannie Nazzari
+Ms Taylor Marsh

 Co-ordinator of Learning Development Centre (LDC)